redstone-finance/redstone-oracles-monorepo/packages/casper-connector/rust/contracts/README.md

 ### [Price Adapter](price_adapter)

-Sample oracle contract that consumes _RedStone Oracles_ data, written in Rust.
+Sample oracle contract that consumes _RedStone_ data, written in Rust.
 The example-testnet address of the implementation is exposed in the [DEPLOYED.hex](price_adapter/DEPLOYED.hex) file.

 ☔ Due to the method calling limitations in the TypeScript Casper SDK,